awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.managing.as.md

 # Configuring Auto Scaling Using the AWS Toolkit for Visual Studio<a name="create_deploy_NET.managing.as"></a>

-Auto Scaling is an Amazon web service designed to automatically launch or terminate Amazon EC2 instances based on user\-defined triggers\.
+Amazon EC2 Auto Scaling is an Amazon web service designed to automatically launch or terminate Amazon EC2 instances based on user\-defined triggers\.
 Users can set up *Auto Scaling groups* and associate *triggers* with these groups to automatically scale computing resources based on metrics such as bandwidth usage or CPU utilization\.
-Auto Scaling works with Amazon CloudWatch to retrieve metrics for the server instances running your application\.
+Amazon EC2 Auto Scaling works with Amazon CloudWatch to retrieve metrics for the server instances running your application\.

- Auto Scaling lets you take a group of Amazon EC2 instances and set various parameters to have this group automatically increase or decrease in number\.
-Auto Scaling can add or remove Amazon EC2 instances from that group to help you seamlessly deal with traffic changes to your application\.
+Amazon EC2 Auto Scaling lets you take a group of Amazon EC2 instances and set various parameters to have this group automatically increase or decrease in number\.
+Amazon EC2 Auto Scaling can add or remove Amazon EC2 instances from that group to help you seamlessly deal with traffic changes to your application\.

- Auto Scaling also monitors the health of each Amazon EC2 instance that it launches\.
-If any instance terminates unexpectedly, Auto Scaling detects the termination and launches a replacement instance\.
+ Amazon EC2 Auto Scaling also monitors the health of each Amazon EC2 instance that it launches\.
+If any instance terminates unexpectedly, Amazon EC2 Auto Scaling detects the termination and launches a replacement instance\.
 This capability enables you to maintain a fixed, desired number of Amazon EC2 instances automatically\.

-Elastic Beanstalk provisions Auto Scaling for your application\.
+Elastic Beanstalk provisions Amazon EC2 Auto Scaling for your application\.
 You can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration with the **Auto Scaling** tab inside your application environment tab in the AWS Toolkit for Visual Studio\.

 ![\[Elastic Beanstalk Auto Scaling Configuration Panel\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-autoscaling.png)